-The Oregon Humane Society only accepts pets for re-homing from owners who can no longer keep them.
+The Oregon Humane Society can only accept pets for re-homing from owners who can no longer keep them.
 An Owner is defined as any person or legal entity having a possessory property right to the animal or any person who has been the keeper of an animal for a set time period (length of time varies by the county).

 Bring Strays to Local Animal Services Agency

 Should you find a stray or lost pet, please contact your local animal services agency in order to give the pet the best chance of being reunited with its owner.

 You can find the animal services agency closest to you by either by searching online under "animal services" or checking our list of agencies here.